amir-s/amir-s.github.io/posts/first-post/index.md

 url: first-post
 date: Sat Nov 02 2013 00:00:00 GMT+0330 (Iran Standard Time)
 ------------------------
 It's been a while that I wish to start blogging.
-Everytime I decided to install a blog engine such as wordpress, I said to myself "It is not what I want"!
+Every time I decided to install a blog engine such as wordpress, I said to myself "It is not what I want"!

-After the disapointing release of [Ghost](http://tryghost.org) and testing [Jekyll](http://jekyllrb.com), I've came up with this idea to create a NodeJS tool which help bloggers to write static blogs fast, minimalistic and dead simple.
+After the disappointing release of [Ghost](http://tryghost.org) and testing [Jekyll](http://jekyllrb.com), I've came up with this idea to create a NodeJS tool which help bloggers to write static blogs fast, minimalistic and dead simple.

 `pressjs` is a very simple tool to generate static blog pages.
-It has a few fatures now, but it will be developed and more features will be added very soon.
+It has a few features now, but it will be developed and more features will be added very soon.
 In order to user `pressjs`, you must have NodeJS installed first.
 Then install `pressjs` from `npm`:

 	npm install pressjs -g